 “Tyson Naylor has a growing reputation as the go-to pianist on the Vancouver scene.
 Naylor (who is also a member of Canadian folk artist Dan Mangan’s band) has an impish sense of humour that shows an affinity for the merrymakers of the ICP Orchestra.
 You can hear Misha Mengelberg’s spare, subtle intervals and dry-martini wit in his playing, though it’s Mengelberg filtered through Brad Mehldau.” – Richard Moule, Signal to Noise, Fall 2012

-Naylor has also recently composed the soundtrack for independent short film Lynnwood, and arranged and played one song for the soundtrack of feature film Hector and the Search for Happiness.
+Tyson composed the soundtrack to short film, Lynnwood, and was included on the soundtrack to feature film, Hector and the Search For Happiness.